SSWConsulting/SSW.Rules.Content/rules/know-how-to-migrate-web-config-to-asp-net-core/rule.md

 var connStr = app.Configuration.GetConnectionString("DefaultConnection");
 ```
 ::: good
-Figure: How to access a connection string within `Program.cs`.
+Figure: Good example - How to access a connection string within `Program.cs`
 :::

-If there are secrets in the connection string, then it should be stored using the secrets manager as per the SSW Rule ["Do you store your secrets securely?"](https://www.ssw.com.au/rules/store-your-secrets-securely/).
+If there are secrets in the connection string, then it should be stored using the secrets manager as per [storing secrets securely](/store-your-secrets-securely).
 Connection strings have a "ConnectionStrings:" prefix, as demonstrated below.
 The value is accessible through `IConfiguration` as demonstrated above.

 ```powershell
 dotnet user-secrets set ConnectionStrings:DefaultConnection "Server=localhost,1200"
 ```
 ::: good
-Figure: Command to set the connection string for local development within the project.
+Figure: Good example - Command to set the connection string for local development within the project.
 :::